 As you can imagine, there is a trade-off associated with scale.
 The bigger the scale, the more accurately you can represent all the elements of the original version in your LEGO model.
 But too large of a scale can result in a massive, unwieldy model with a prohibitively high piece count and cost.
 On the flip side, using too small of a scale can force you to compromise on accuracy (probably more than you would find acceptable).
 The trick, as with everything, is finding the sweet spot that works best for you.

-Let us look at a few examples showing how we can pick the scales for LEGO versions of two buildings from real life – one is a rather simple 2-story house (see Figure 9) not unlike any you would find in a typical North American neighborhood and the other is one of the most famous buildings in the world – the Empire State Building in New York.
+Let us look at two examples showing how we can pick the scales for LEGO versions of buildings from real life – one is a rather simple 2-story house (see Figure 9) not unlike any you would find in a typical North American neighborhood and the other is one of the most famous buildings in the world – the Empire State Building in New York.
 We will then see how the dimensions of the real buildings can be translated to LEGO dimensions for the scale we pick for each one.

 The width of the house is 40×12 = 480 inches which is equivalent to 1219 cm.
 Divide that by 42 to get the width of our model which would be around 29 cm.
 Given that each stud is 0.8 cm wide, this works out to 29/0.8 = around 36 studs.
 When it comes to door and window pieces, we are limited to increments of an even number of studs.
 If each of the windows and the door is 4 studs wide, that leaves 24 studs for the wall segments on the front of the house and we can split them into 4 segments that are 5, 7, 7 and 5 studs wide respectively.